GaneshJainarain/MachineLearning/README.md

    We want to develop a model that is both `accurate` — it can predict the Energy Star Score close to the true value — and `interpretable` — we can understand the model predictions.
 Once we know the goal, we can use it to guide our decisions as we dig into the data and build models.
 # Data Cleaning
-Top of our data
-Load in the data as a Pandas DataFrame
+Top of our data, Loading in the data as a Pandas DataFrame
 ```python
 import pandas as pd
 import numpy as np